State-Independent Quantum Key Distribution with Two-Way Classical Communication: Introduction

 \section{Introduction}

-Quantum key distribution is a powerful cryptographic tool in quantum information theory that relies on quantum features such as superposition and non-locality to provide a secure key technique at a distance without any assumptions made on the computational power of a potential disruptor or eavesdropper.
-Thus far, qubit states have been used to establish a raw key between two parties, from which a classical key is distilled through classical information reconciliation \cite{Benn84}.
-Additionally, non-locality \emph{viz.} the Bell inequality \cite{BellInequalities} has been operationally employed for intuitive device-independence for certain cryptographic protocols \cite{Ekert91,Scar13}.
+Quantum key distribution (QKD) is a powerful cryptographic tool in quantum information theory that relies on quantum features such as superposition and non-locality to provide a secure key generation technique at a distance without any assumptions made on the computational power of a potential disruptor or eavesdropper.
+The structure of a generic QKD protocol consists of two components: 1) a quantum component that makes use of quantum systems and a quantum channel that needn't be secure to establish a raw key between two parties, and 2) a classical component that involves distillation of a key from the raw key through classical information reconciliation.
+A QKD protocol's purpose is to output a key, $K$, on one end, and an estimate of that key, $K'$, on the other.

-Two seminal quantum protocols for raw key generation are the BB84 \cite{Benn84} and Ekert \cite{Ekert91} methods.
-The BB84 protocol involves one party sending the second a string of qubits over a quantum channel, and the ensuing secure key generation relies on measurement matching.
-The Ekert protocol employs the Bell-CHSH inequality \cite{CHSHOrig} to test for eavesdropping through the use of entangled qubit pairs that are shared between the two communicating parties.
-While it provides device-independent security, it relies on the entangled pairs being shared beforehand.
-At the heart of these protocols and variations thereof lie the generation and manipulation of quantum states.
+Extensive strides have been made in this field, kicked off by the seminal BB84 protocol \cite{Benn84}, a prepare-and-measure protocol in which the first party prepares qubit states and transmits them to the second party, after which measurements are performed.
+Soon after, the seminal E91 protocol was proposed \cite{Ekert91}, involving an EPR scheme that employs the Bell-CHSH inequality \cite{CHSHOrig} to test for eavesdropping through the use of entangled qubit pairs that are shared between the two communicating parties, and subsequently using them for raw key generation.
+This operational employment of non-locality \emph{viz.} the Bell inequality \cite{BellInequalities} carved a path for intuitive device-independence, making redundant the requirement that the devices are characterized in detail or even trusted \cite{Masa11,Scar13}.

+Thus far, in variations of the two seminal protocols, once the absence of an eavesdropper is established, the raw key generation relies on only those bits for which the measurement basis matches for both parties, thus leading to discardment on both ends.
+For instance, if qubit states are prepared as the polarization degrees of freedom of photons, only those bits obtained after measurements for which analyzer orientations matched on both ends are retained.
+It is interesting to note that even a BB84 scheme employing EPR pairs without a Bell inequality \cite{Benn92}, proposed soon after E91, an even larger amount of discardment occurs than the traditional BB84 scenario, due to the wider range of measurements both parties may randomly select.